ampproject/amp-wp/readme.txt

 - **AMP-first Experiences support**: enabling full-site AMP experiences without sacrificing the flexibility of the platform, or the fidelity of content.
 - **Many Optimizations**: A myriad of code, performance, and developer experience improvements: from customization flexibility, to better UI flows, internationalization, accessibility, etc.

-With the official AMP plugin for WordPress, the WordPress ecosystem is provided with the capabilities and tools it needs to build world-class AMP experiences without deviating from its standard, flexible,and well-known content creation workflow.
+With the official AMP plugin for WordPress, the WordPress ecosystem is provided with the capabilities and tools it needs to build world-class AMP experiences without deviating from its standard, flexible, and well-known content creation workflow.

 == Installation ==

-1. Upload the folder to the `/wp-content/plugins/` directory
+1. Upload the folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. If you currently use older versions of the pluin in `Classic mode`, it is strongly encouraged to migrate to `Paired` or `Native mode`
+1. If you currently use older versions of the plugin in `Classic mode`, it is strongly encouraged to migrate to `Paired` or `Native mode`.

 == Getting Started ==